-Summer is over and the fall semester is upon us.
-For some, this means starting law school — an exciting prospect at best, and a daunting one at worst.
+Starting law school is an exciting prospect at best, and a daunting one at worst.
 Either way, this experience is a mandatory rite of passage before exploring your career options in the legal world.

 Law school has garnered quite the reputation over the years for its rigorous nature, which can become gruelling.
 It’s important to remember that there’s no clear-cut path to success here.
 The best you can do is stay focused, hydrate (no, coffee doesn’t count), and bear the following bits of advice in mind.
 After all, these legal professionals were in your shoes not too long ago.